Can Christians get Tattoos according to the Bible?

 Here is another point to consider if one feels neutral on the subject, but desires to get a tattoo.

 In short, put about as much thought into getting a tattoo as you would getting married.
 It would be advisable to pray, fast, and seek council.
 Weight the benefits of a tattoo against the points covered in Romans 14.
 If nothing convicts you to the contrary, it is your choice.
-Without any conviction from the Holy Ghost in your heart, it would be difficult to argue that your tattoo is sin based on scripture.
+It wold be wise to keep in mind though, that is was commanded against in Leviticus.
+If one honestly believes it is not a violation of God’s commandment in Leviticus and there is no conviction from the Holy Spirit in his or her heart, it would be difficult to argue that a tattoo is sin based on scripture.

 Let me briefly add however, that even if you are not convicted for your own sake, if you are a part of a ministry who’s policy is not to get tattoos for the sake of outreach and/or testimony, then you need to consider if being disobedient to the elders of the ministry God has called you to is wise based on scripture (Romans 13:1-5).